 Operations and Maintenance Facility - East

-In addition to the stations, Sound Transit is constructing an operations and maintenance facility in the BelRed area, where light rail cars will be stored and maintained.
+In addition to the stations, Sound Transit completed construction on an operations and maintenance facility in the BelRed area, where light rail cars will be stored and maintained.
 The facility is needed to house the expanded fleet of light rail vehicles that will come with East Link.
-Design of the facility will complement the BelRed Corridor Plan to transform the 900-acre corridor into vibrant transit-oriented developments.
+Design of the facility complements the BelRed Corridor Plan to transform the 900-acre corridor into vibrant transit-oriented developments.